 4. Summarize the Meno problem (i.e., the primary value problem) and give a reason for thinking that reliabilism does not provide an adequate framework for solving it.
 Summarize the virtue theoretic response to the Meno problem.
 Explain both the main difficulties facing the virtue theoretic approach and how reliabilism might overcome the charge of inadequacy.
 Explain what you take to be the best overall response to the Meno problem and why.

-8. Summarize what you take to be the strongest case that people sometimes do not know what they believe.
+7 Summarize what you take to be the strongest case that people sometimes do not know what they believe.
 (Meaning, that they have beliefs that they do not know about.)
 Evaluate it and state what you take it to suggest about our basic reliability in reporting our beliefs as well as the status of the view that we have privileged access to our own mental states.
-(Be sure that your answer is sensitive to varieties of privilege and types of mental states.)
-(Note: This question does not attach to a particular article, but may be best prepared for reviewing the Schwitzgebel article "Knowing your own beliefs," which is relevant to question 7 as well.
+Your answer to this question should be informed by the views of Schwitzgebel, Gendler or both.